chemouna/AlgorithmsCatalog/README.md

 ## Finding repeated Elements
 * [Paper on Finding Repeated Elements by David Gries and J. Misra](http://www.cs.utexas.edu/users/misra/scannedPdf.dir/FindRepeatedElements.pdf)

+## Recursion

+## Divide and Conquer

 ## Search Algorithms

+## Finding Median

+### By insertion sort

+### By Self balancing BST

+### Heaps
+* Similar to balancing BST in Method 2 above, we can use a max heap on left side to represent elements that are less than effective median, and a min heap on right side to represent elements that are greater than effective median.

+* After processing an incoming element, the number of elements in heaps differ utmost by 1 element.
+When both heaps contain same number of elements, we pick average of heaps root data as effective median.
+When the heaps are not balanced, we select effective median from the root of heap containing more elements.

 ### Binary Search
 Binary search is used to quickly find a value in a sorted sequence (consider a sequence an ordinary array for now).
 The search space is initially the entire sequence.
 At each step, the algorithm compares the median value in the search space to the target value.